Detroit Symphony Orchestra: The Neeme Järvi era

 In 1989, following a 20-year rescue and restoration effort, the Detroit Symphony Orchestra returned to Orchestra Hall.
 Further renovations to the hall were completed in 2003, including a $60 million addition and a recital hall and education wing, the Max M. Fisher Music Center.
 A fine arts high school, the Detroit School of Arts, was added to the DSO campus in 2004.

 Neeme Järvi began his music directorship in 1990, and served through 2005, the second-longest in the orchestra's history.
 Järvi now has the title of music director emeritus with the orchestra.
 Following Järvi's departure, the DSO named Peter Oundjian as its principal guest conductor and artistic advisor for a 2-year period, from 2006 to 2008.

-Post-Neeme Järvi
+Leonard Slatkin

 After a five-year search, the DSO announced on October 7, 2007, the appointment of Leonard Slatkin as its twelfth music director.
 In February 2010, the orchestra announced the extension of Slatkin's contract as DSO music director through the 2012–2013 season.
 Slatkin took a salary reduction to help relieve the orchestra's financial difficulties.
 In December 2014, the DSO announced an extension of Slatkin's contract as music director through the 2017–2018 season.
 With the 2018–2019 season, Slatkin took the title of music director laureate, the first former DSO music director to be granted that title.